 The South Pole is colder than the North Pole.
 Why? let’s read.

-The winters at the South Pole occurs when the Earth is farthest away from the Sun in its orbit.
+- The winters at the South Pole occur when the Earth is farthest away from the Sun in its orbit.
 Hence, the coldest temperatures in Antarctica are lower than the coldest temperatures in the Arctic.

-The polar regions are colder than rest of the world because of 4 reasons –
+The polar regions (the North Pole and the South Pole) are colder than the rest of the world because of 4 reasons –

 - The intensity of Sunlight is lower in the polar regions because of the lower angle of incidence.
 At the equator,